soton-ecs-2014-gdp-12/videogular-questions-example/README.md

 The automated testing can be run with `npm test`.
 This requires Google chrome with the default settings.

+For `npm start` to work you need to be on a stable version of the repo.
+The latest stable version is v0.2.0 and can be checked out with git checkout v0.2.0

 Development Run
 ---------------